This year will see China make it illegal for restaurants to sell single-use straws, with plastic bags also being banned across its major cities

 Malaysia — which received 456,000 tonnes of plastic rubbish between January and July — has begun to clamp down on waste imports.

-In May 2019, the country’s environment minister Yeo Bee Yinn said it would send back 3,000 tonnes of illegally imported, non-recyclable plastic waste to their places of origin.
+In May 2019, the country’s then-environment minister Yeo Bee Yin said it would send back 3,000 tonnes of illegally imported, non-recyclable plastic waste to their places of origin.

-This week, it was announced Malaysia had returned 150 shipping containers full of plastic to 13 countries – including France, the UK, US and Canada.
+In January, it was announced Malaysia had returned 150 shipping containers full of plastic to 13 countries — including France, UK, US and Canada.

 The current state of China’s waste industry